nathan815/drone-competition/README.md

 ## Running/Developing with Docker

 Build the docker container:

     ./build

-Or
+Or:

     docker build -t cosc480-drone .

 Run docker container:

     ./run

-Or
+Or:

     docker run -it --rm --network host -v "$PWD":/app cosc480-drone

 And if you need, you can run an interactive bash shell in the container:

     docker run -it --rm --network host -v "$PWD":/app --entrypoint bash cosc480-drone

 ## Manual Method

 First, ensure pkg-config, ffmpeg, and mplayer are installed.

-On Mac:
-    brew install pkg-config
-    brew install ffmpeg
+On Mac you can use Homebrew:

-    brew install mplayer
+    brew install pkg-config ffmpeg mplayer

-Use Chocolate (choco) on Windows
+(Use Chocolatey (choco) on Windows)

 Install python dependencies:

     pip install -r requirements.txt

-Run:
+Run the program:

     python src/drone.py